Skip to main content

 And if constant stress leaves you with sudden chest pain and shortness of breath, get help immediately.

-“Listen to your body,” Dr. Campbell says.
-“And when it tells you it’s under stress or you need help coping, pay attention to that message, so you can enjoy a long, healthy and high-quality life.”
+“Listen to your body,” Dr. Bailey says.
+“When it tells you it’s under stress or you need help coping, pay attention to that message, so you can enjoy a long, healthy, high-quality life.”

 Next steps: